Frederic-LM/Sort-Me-Down/README.md

 This is generally undesirable as you end up with a corrupt/incomplete file in your library.
 However, it's less likely with modern download clients that are designed to handle this.

-## A Potential Improvement (The "Stale File" Check)
+## A Potential Improvement would be a "Stale File" Check.

-A more robust, "industrial-strength" sorter would add one more check to mitigate both scenarios.
-This is often called a "stale file" check.
-Before attempting to process a file, it would do this:
+Before attempting to process a file, teh script would do this:

 1. Get the file's current size and modification time.
 2. Wait for a short period (e.g., 10-30 seconds).